Android-for-Python/Android-for-Python-Users/README.md

 No permissions are required to read or write an app's private storage.
 [More on permissions below](#app-permissions).

 Do not confuse private with secure.
 On older Android versions it is possible for other apps to read private storage.
-More generally, Android Studio allows inspection of private storage.
+On modern Android devices the 'App Install Directory' is not secure as Android Studio allows inspection.
+The 'App Storage Directory' and 'App Cache Directory' are secure.

 ### App Install Directory